Skip to main content

 Housing

-The Austro-American Institute of Education in Vienna arranges housing (including breakfast) with non–Latter-day Saint Viennese hosts for pairs of students, providing insight into Austrian culture.
-On overnight trips, we will stay in hostels.
+The AAIE in Vienna arranges housing with non–Latter-day Saint Viennese hosts for pairs of students.
+This provides students insight into Austrian culture.
+The host provides breakfast daily and one evening meal each week.

 Plane NAVY-BIG-01.svg